 Dutchtown real estate is some of the most expensive in Missouri, although Dutchtown house values don't compare to the most expensive real estate in the U.S.

-When you are in Dutchtown, you'll notice that it is more blue-collar than most other communities in America.
-54.31% of Dutchtown’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Dutchtown is a blue-collar town, with 54.31% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Dutchtown is a town of sales and office workers, production and manufacturing workers, and construction workers and builders.
 There are especially a lot of people living in Dutchtown who work in sales jobs (31.90%), management occupations (12.07%), and office and administrative support (0.86%).

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Dutchtown is worth considering.